 We had all the disco favourites including; The Monster Mash, Ghostbusters, Baby Shark and of course the Hokey Cokey with prizes for the best dancers, singers and scariest statues.
 The glow sticks were glowing and the sensory area which Miss Angus set up was busy with brave explorers searching through slimy spaghetti to find skeletons and spiders, getting their hands tangled in spider’s webs and sticky from exploring the pumpkin seeds or just chilling out in the 4D room when the music and fun got a bit too much.

 A big thank you to our wonderful PTFA who worked tirelessly to transform the hall for the students, run a fantastic raffle and create a pit stop in the Café complete with a spider biscuits and spooky buns.
 We would also like to thank Claire, our school cook who made lots of wonderful treats for the café and then joined the students and staff dancing in the Hall.
 Finally we would like to thank all the staff, students and you for supporting the event by sorting out a costume for your child and/or coming along to enjoy the fun.

 We look forward to Freddie’s being transformed into the Haunted Mansion again next year.

-On Tuesday 24th October the school held its annual Harvest Festival.
-As an addition to the celebration we decided to have a Harvest event prior to the service, whereby each class created their own art work and the children had a ‘Find the harvest mouse’ fun activity to complete.
-What a great occasion for all.
-Thanks must be given to the generosity of so many parents for their contributions of tins and dried foods which are being donated to the charity Emmaus who support people living on the streets.
-Here are just a few pictures from our Harvest afternoon:
+On Thursday 25th October the school held its annual Harvest Festival.
+We sang lots of great Harvest themed songs and pupils led the prayers wonderfully.
+Revd.
+Irene from Hull Minster gave an interesting talk about Harvest and pupils even got chance to taste a number of different fruits (including Bramley cooking apples!!!)
+Thanks must be given to the generosity of so many parents for their contributions of tins and dried foods which have been donated to the charity Emmaus who support people living on the streets.
+Here are just a couple of pictures from our Harvest celebration.